 Bear in mind that miracles don’t normally happen and you won’t simply wake up tomorrow speaking in full Mandarin for the surprise of your family.
 Nothing is impossible, but I can assure you that the chances for this are really close to something like zero.

-Before you all start rage quitting, I have a good news for you, it was never so easy to learn languages as it is today!
-Yeah, despite the fact that it still demands all the oldschool things like Motivation, patience and big failures, we never had so much access to information as we have today!
+Before you all start rage quitting, I have good news for you, it was never so easy to learn languages as it is today!
+Yeah, despite the fact that it still demands all the old school things like Motivation, patience and big failures, we never had so much access to information as we have today!

-Imagine back in some 30 years ago when people needed books to make their homeworks, *puff* boy please, Wikipedia.
-Now a days we have so many options of online courses, some even for free, even some books can be downloaded.
-Besides it being more easy to find the information we need, most of the time it is completely free!!
+Imagine back in some 30 years ago when people needed books to make their homework, *puff* boy please, Wikipedia.
+Nowadays we have so many options for online courses, some even for free, even some books can be downloaded.
+Besides, it is easier to find the information we need, most of the time it is completely free!!

 Learn as much as you can about the cultures of people who speak this language